SnoringFrog/sisiscdtfa/README.md

 Super Interplanetary Space-Internet Saving Company Deluxe Task Force Adventure (SISISCDTFA)
 ===========================================================================================

-SISISCDTFA is 22-level puzzle game developed with [PuzzleScript](http://www.puzzlescript.net/) in under 48 hours for [Ludum Dare](http://www.ludumdare.com) 30 for the theme "Connected Worlds".
+SISISCDTFA (or SISISCoDTaFA if you want a more pronounceable version) is 22-level puzzle game developed with [PuzzleScript](http://www.puzzlescript.net/) in under 48 hours for [Ludum Dare](http://www.ludumdare.com) 30 for the theme "Connected Worlds".
 You can play the game online [here](https://www.puzzlescript.net/play.html?p=f4e4f30b902448a3a5dfedabc7ffcf38).

 In it, you play as a space-technician tasked with ensuring the delivery of messages across the Galactic Interweb.
 Should you fail, the lack of cat videos across the universe will surely result in all-out war, or something like that.